SuperNEMO-DBD/SimulationValidationTool/README.md

 ## Files:

 - CMakeLists.txt
+- README.md
-- SimulationTool.cxx
+- SimulationValidationTool.cxx
-- SimulationTool.h
+- SimulationValidationTool.h

 ## Purpose

 This tool takes two ROOT ntuple files, and generates statistics for comparisons between input and reference data files.
 Further tests are run on the statistics produced.
-Primary use of the tests in this tool is to detect changes in Simulation Data produced by different version of the Monte-Carlo Simulation.
+Primary use of the tests in this tool is to detect changes in Simulation Data produced by different versions of the Monte-Carlo Simulation.
 This will become useful in the future for tracking changes when the Simulation is updated.

 The tool is used to :
-- Generate statistics from data in input and reference files
+- Generate a comparison of data from input and reference files
-- Statistics are further used in comparison test
+- Statistics are further used in comparison tests

 ## Usage

 After builiding the tool run the following command in the build directory to use the programme.
-$ ./SimulationTool <data ROOT file> <reference ROOT file to compare to>
+$ ./SimulationValidationTool <data ROOT file> <reference ROOT file to compare to>

-In order to generate comparison statistics the root input and reference files should contain branches with same names.
+In order to generate comparison statistics the root input and reference files should contain branches with the same names.
 The output of the tool is presented in the terminal running in.
-The tool generates only that statics specified in the main script.
-Some basic tests are present, that compare data from input and reference files.
+Some basic tests are present which compare data from input and reference files.

-The  statistics  generated  by  the  SimulationTool  are:  Mean,  Error  on  Mean,  Maximum  Value, Minimum  Value,  Skewness,  Standard  Deviation,
+The  statistics  generated  by  the  SimulationValidationTool  are:  Mean,  Error  on  Mean,  Maximum  Value, Minimum  Value,  Skewness,  Standard  Deviation,
 Error  on  Standard  Deviation,  Kolmogorov-Smirnov  Test,  P-value, Chi-squared  and  number  of  degrees of freedom.

-Currently,  there are 5 tests run by the SimulationTool:
+Currently,  there are 5 example tests run by the SimulationValidationTool:

 1. check if input data mean lies in the range of reference data mean and one standard deviation, and vice versa for file order reversed;